AkmElias/LogIQ/readme.txt

 = Key Features =

 * **Real-time Log Monitoring**: View WordPress debug logs directly from your admin dashboard
+* **Complex Data Handling**: Beautifully formats and displays complex data types like JSON and arrays with proper indentation and syntax highlighting
 * **Smart Log Parsing**: Automatically categorizes logs into different levels (Fatal, Error, Warning, Notice, Deprecated, Info, Debug)
 * **Advanced Filtering**: Filter logs by level to focus on specific types of issues
 * **Clickable File Links**: Click on file paths in log entries to open them directly in your code editor